-- 1. Participants violating the Code of Conduct will be appropriately disciplined by the coach, sponsor, director of athletics, and/or building principal - 2.
-Flagrant violations of the Code may result in immediate dismissal from the team or extra-curricular activity.
-The athlete may also be subject to the consequences outlined in #3below. - 3.
-Violations of the Code considered to be serious in nature typically result in the following progression of consequences: - a.
-First Offense: Suspension from the activity for 1/3 of the activity season (games, matches, contests, performances). - b.
-Second Offense: Ineligible for all activities for one calendar year from the date of the second infraction. - c.
-Third Offense: Ineligible for all activities for the remainder of the high school career. - 4.
-Suspensions will carry over seasons and/or years (if needed in order to fulfill thesuspension requirement). - 5.
-While on Code suspension, students may be expected to practice and attend their school-sponsored team/activity events. - 6.
-Any member of an extra-curricular activity who presents himself/herself to the athletic director, building principal, or teacher/coach as having a substance abuse problem will not be subject to Code violation consequences provided: - a.
+- 1. Participants violating the above expectations will be appropriately disciplined by the coach, sponsor, and/or athletic director.
+Minor infractions may be handled by the coach/sponsor. - 2.
+Flagrant or egregious violations of the Code of Conduct and/or the Student Handbook may result in immediate dismissal from the extra-curricular activity. - 3.
+Violations of the Code of Conduct and/or Student Handbook will result in the following progression of consequences: - a.
+First Offense: Suspension from the activity for 1⁄4 of the activity season. - b.
+Second Offense: Suspension from the activity for $\ensuremath{^{\prime\!\!\!\!\!\!\!\!}}$ of the activity season. - c.
+Third Offense: Ineligible for all activities for one (1) calendar year from the date of the third infraction. - d.
+Fourth Offense: Ineligible for all activities for the remainder of high school career. - 4.
+Suspensions will carry over seasons and/or years (if needed in order to fulfill the suspension requirement). - 5.
+If a Code of Conduct violation and a suspension occurs, the participant may not substitute another activity to avoid the suspension.
+The student must have participated in the activity within the last 365 days. - 6.
+While on Code suspension, students may be expected to practice and attend their school-sponsored team/activity events. - 7.
+Any member of an extra-curricular activity who presents himself/herself to the athletic director, building principal or teacher/coach as having a substance abuse problem will not be subject to Code violation consequences provided: - a.
 Admission of said abuse is not initiated by the participant as a means of escaping disciplinary action. - b.
 Participant and parent(s) receive medical counseling and successfully complete medical counseling, the cost of which to be paid solely by the participant and/or parent(s) at a recommended treatment center. - c.
-Participant does not have violations of the Code of Conduct after he/she admits abuse.
+Participant does not have violations of the Code of Conduct after they admit abuse.

-Appeal Process:
+Appeal Process

-The principal may review all decisions and/or consequences and the principal shall endeavor to foster some reasonable uniformity of penalty among all activities.
+The principal may review all decisions and/or consequences, and the principal shall endeavor to foster some reasonable uniformity of penalty among all activities.
 The decision and/or consequence may be reviewed by the superintendent as the superintendent deems appropriate.
 The decision of the superintendent may be reviewed by the Board of Education as it deems appropriate.
+The decision of the Superintendent may be reviewed by the Board of Education as it deems appropriate.
+The decision of the Superintendent may be reviewed by the Board of Education as it deems appropriate.
 The decision of the Board of Education is final, including the decision of the Board of Education not to review the decision of the superintendent.